mottosso/Qt.py/CAVEATS.md

 PySide cannot accept any arguments.
 In PyQt4, `QAction.triggered` signal requires a bool arg.

+**Note**: This is not included on our tests, as we cannot reproduce this using PyQt4 4.11.4, CY2017.
+It's likely that this issue persists in e.g. Maya version < 2017.

 ```python
 # PySide, untested
 >>> from Qt import QtCore, QtWidgets